MarcusKerr/silver-bars-marketplace/README.md

 1. Research orderboard to give more context to what I am making.
 This really helped to provide context and helped me to visualize a solution as I had no idea what an order board was.

-2. Refine the project requirements into user clear and concise user stories.
+2. Refine the project requirements into clear and concise user stories.

 3. Sketch diagram of my current understanding of the system, this is likely to evolve over time.